slint-ui/slint/docs/widgets.md

 ### Selecting the Widget Style When Previewing Designs With The Generic LSP Process

 Select the style by setting the `SLINT_STYLE` environment variable before launching the process.
+Alternatively, if your IDE integration allows passing command line parameters, you can specify the style via `--style`.